FBI files on Michael Jackson: Media reaction

 News media began covering the content of the FBI files after they were released on December 22, 2009.
 These outlets included The Guardian, USA Today, Variety, MTV, CNN, Billboard, ABC News, CBC News, BBC, France 24, and Reuters.
 Brian Oxman, a former lawyer for the Jackson family, said the files contained no evidence that Jackson committed any crime and that it was "a vindication".
 A former FBI investigator said that due to local law enforcement's limited capabilities, it was common that the FBI get involved as they were well-resourced to assist in such manners.

 In 2013, a London tabloid, the Sunday People, alleged that "secret FBI files" revealed that Jackson had paid millions in hush money to dozens of boys he had abused.
 The reports were received with skepticism.
 CNN Special Investigations reporter Drew Griffin said it "sounds like recycled tabloid reports from 20 years ago".
 Thomas Mesereau, Jackson's 2005 criminal defense attorney, said that these claims were not in the FBI files and dismissed the report as "a bunch of utter nonsense".
 Diane Dimond, a critic of Jackson, said: "It is obvious the paper took this old story and proceeded to make it seem new by adding numbers to it ...
 The problem is there's no evidence to back up the claim that Jackson made that many payoffs."

-In 2016, Radar Online alleged that child pornography had been found in the 2003 raid of Jackson's properties, though the FBI files state that no such evidence was found.
-The report cited documentation allegedly originating from the police department that had investigated Jackson.
-Kelly Hoover, a police spokesperson, said that the documents had come from the internet or unknown sources and that the department had released all of its reports.
-Judge Melville, the judge of Jackson's 2005 trial, signed a press statement stating that no child pornography or illegal material had been found in Jackson's possession or on his properties.